Demographics of Vietnam

 Demographic features of the population of Vietnam include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

-Originating in northern Vietnam, the Vietnamese people pushed southward over two millennia to occupy the entire eastern seacoast of the Mainland Southeast Asia.
-Ethnic Vietnamese, or Viet (known officially as Kinh), live in the lowlands and speak the Vietnamese language, as opposed to the many ethnic groups of Vietnam who are known to occupy the mountainous regions.
-The Kinh group does represent much of the cultural and political landscape of Vietnam.
+The majority Viet people (officially designated as Kinh) mostly live in the lowlands and speak Vietnamese, while other ethnic groups also speak a variety of languages; together, these communities contribute to the country's demographic composition.
+Originated from northern Vietnam, the Viets gradually settled southward, displacing ethnic groups including Chams and Khmer Krom.

-Vietnam's population reached just over 100 million in 2023, making it the 15th largest country by population in the world.
+Vietnam's population reached over 100 million in 2023, making it the 16th largest country by population in the world.
 It is predicted that by 2035, Vietnam will become an aged society.